FlorescuAndrei/26-Heaps/README.md

 **Heap sort algorithm**

-Sort the backe up array of a heap.
+Sort the backed up array of a heap.
 After the sort the array is no longer a heap.
 -  The root has the largest value
 -  Swap root with last element in the array